switchfully/youchoach-skeleton/stories/overview.md

 *TO DO*

-- email adjust is possible (with warning)
-- add admin email to become a coach page
 - role based (become a coach)

 - typeahead for topics
+- restriction of # of topics (max 2)
+- grade 1-7

 - how to contact the admin? as a coach? or contact admin on homepage?